SAP-archive/cloud-portal-tutorial-samples/README.md

 5. Once the Import is complete, a new project folder is created in the SAP Web IDE.
 TO make it available in the Portal, deploy it to the SAP Cloud Platform.
 	![DEPLOY PROJECT](/_resources/installation_4.png).

 ***
+### Known Issues
+There are no known issues relating to the resources included in this repository.
+Please refer to the **How to obtain support** for any issue you encounter.

+***
+### How to Obtain Support
+For any issue you encounter with the resources in this repository or the tutorials associated with them please create a new `Issue` in the [Issues](https://github.com/SAP/cloud-portal-tutorial-samples/issues) section of this repository.

+In addition, registered users can log-in and submit their question in the **SAP Community** by following [this link](https://answers.sap.com/questions/ask.html) .
+Please select the **Primary Tag** - `SAP Cloud Platform Portal`.

+***
 ### License